meteatamel/wasm-basics/samples/go-wasm/README.md

 Created helloworld.txt
 ```

-You can try another Wasm runtime like `wasmedge`:
+Or, run in another Wasm runtime such as `wasmedge`:

 ```sh
 wasmedge --dir /helloworld:. hello-wasm.wasm